xjtu-omics/Papaver-Genomics/README.md

-# Papaver.github.io
+# Welcome to Papaver Genomic page

-# This is the genome annotation of three chromosome-scale Papaver species genomes
+## This is the Data resuorce of Papaver species genome

-# Papaver rhoeas
+## Currently, it includes Papaver somniferum (opium poppy), Papaver rhoeas (common poppy), and Papaver setigerum (troy poppy) genomic data